If your lawn's spring rebirth is less than glorious thanks to weeds, dead spots and lackluster color, spring is the time to shape it up.

 All sorts of mishaps can kill spots in the lawn—spilled fertilizer, dog urine, insect damage.
 Patch small areas with sod cut from an inconspicuous part of the yard.

 Reseed larger areas and keep the soil surface moist until the grass fills in—deep watering isn’t needed, you just need to keep the grass seeds from drying out.
 Depending on the temperature and wind, you might have to spray water on the area twice a day at first.

 Grass grows poorly in compacted soils, giving less finicky weeds the chance to move in.
 Hot spots are the well-used shortcuts across the lawn or the strip next to the driveway that you drive on when backing out.
 You have two options:

 Fight it.
 Loosen compacted soil to about 6 inches and reseed.
 Then train people to take the sidewalk and learn how to use your car's side mirrors.

 Don't fight it.
 Make a path of bark chips or stepping stones where everyone walks.
 Replace the grass strip adjacent the driveway with a wide band of bricks or pavers, or cover it with bark mulch.

 You do not live in a fertilizer ad.
-You do not have servants.
+You do not have a grounds crew to pamper your lawn.
 No one has found a way to add hours to the day.
 Until you remedy any of these situations, you're never going to have a lawn that is utterly and eternally perfect.
 But with this six-week program, you’ll have a greener, healthier lawn.